 in the presence of your faithful people.

 And I will hope in your name,

 for your name is good.

 If there was deceit in Lynn’s sudden death we pray for the evidence to show truth and sudden revelation.

 As was the case with my reversal of destiny, God was using the lapse of time to bring not just temporary protection and deliverance but permanent protection, deliverance and justice.
 God knows the truth of what happened to Lynn.
 Let’s pray for the investigators to find truth and gain closure.

 Let’s pray specifically.
 If we ask for nothing we can’t be disappointed.
 I like to throw caution to the wind; after all, our Great God commands the wind!
 I’m well aware that God is not a genie in a bottle.
 He answers in His time and His way with His Father heart full of love, mercy and wisdom, and sometimes the answer is—no, or not yet.
 But…when we specifically pray; God often precisely answers.
 When He does answer, and I know it’s an answer to a question or request I prayed, there is nothing more exhilarating than watching my little, tiny mustard seed of faith through prayer move Heaven.
 Knowing the God of all creation loves me, hears me, and interacts with me is the most fun, the highest high, the coziest comfort, and the biggest gift—EVER!
 All while knowing I did nothing to deserve it.
 I simply pray for His heart and will to be done and that He will override my wants with His best; basing my prayers on His words; scripture.

-I’ll add to, Pastor Pat Crisler’s, message title…For a Sudden, Unexpected Death, A sudden, Expected Answer.
+I’ll add to, Pastor Pat Crisler’s, message title…For a Sudden, Unexpected Death, An Unexpected, Sudden Answer.